igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 incoming square signal is received, following this formula:
 `M=round(avg(p))`.

-The parameter `avg(p)` is the average number of packets in a marking period computed, based on all the Q Blocks received since the beginning of the current R Block.
+The parameter `avg(p)`, the average number of packets in a marking period, is computed based on all the Q Blocks received since the beginning of the current R Block.

 The transmission of an R Block is considered complete (and the signal toggled)